jhu-arch/arch-tutorial/RStudioServer.rst

   #####################################

   # ---------------------------------------------------
-  #  R environment customized
+  #  R environment
   # ---------------------------------------------------
-  # This session is related to an R different from the container.
-The user can use one of these two methods below.
+  # This session is related to run this script using an R different from the container.
+The user can choice one of these two methods below.
+  #
   # Method 1: Using an R via the system module
   # Uncomment this Line
   # module load r/3.6.3

-  # Method 2: Using an R installed in a virtual environment, in this case conda.
+  # Method 2: Using an R installed in a custom virtual environment, in this case using conda.
   #
   # Example of how to install an R Version 3.6.6 with conda
   # $ conda create -n r_3.6.3 -c conda-forge r-base=3.6.3 libuuid